When did mechanical keyboards first come out?

 That was further refined in the 1970s, and then in 1986, IBM created the Model M keyboard, which is pretty much the layout that all modern keyboards use, with the F-row of function keys above the QWERTY arrangement.

-There you have it, a quick history lesson involving the keyboard!
-Surprised that it has been around in some form or another for as long as it has?
+There you have it, a quick history lesson on mechanical keyboards.
+Surprised that it has been around in some form or another for as long as it has, right?

 - Which keyboard is the loudest?